Magnetic injection photocurrents in valley polarized states of twisted bilayer graphene: Introduction

-\textit{Introduction} - Magic-angle twisted bilayer graphene (TBG)~\cite{Bistritzer11} is a unique correlated electron system displaying a wide variety of broken-symmetry ground states~\cite{Cao2018Insulators,Lu19,Kerelsky19,Xie19,Stepanov21,Sharpe19,Serlin20,Cao21Nematicity,Tseng22} and unconventional superconductivity~\cite{Cao18SC,Yankowitz19,Oh21}.
-These states originate from the partial filling of spin and valley degenerate flat bands, where the enhanced Coulomb interaction favors competing states with different flavor polarization.
-Some of these states are believed to be time-reversal symmetry breaking spin and orbital magnets displaying the anomalous Hall effect, which has been reported at odd fillings $\nu=1,3$ in the electron \cite{Sharpe19,Serlin20,Stepanov21} and hole sides~\cite{zhang24HoleSide}, and under some circumstances near $\nu=2$ ~\cite{Tseng22}.
-These states appear to emerge from a parent high-temperature state where the different flavours are filled sequentially as a function of carrier density, causing a periodic reset of the chemical potential known as cascade behavior, observed both in local tunneling \cite{Wong20,Nuckolls20,Choi21,Choi21NP} and compressibility \cite{Zondiner20,Rozen21}.
-Since the cascade behaviour remains up to much higher temperatures (20-30 K) \cite{Zondiner20,Rozen21,Choi21NP} than those where insulating states develop at integer fillings, the cascade itself does not necessarily signal symmetry breaking~\cite{Datta23,Calderon24}, while the AHE does.
+Of particular interest is the potential breaking of time-reversal symmetry in some of the these low-temperature ground state candidates, an experimental feature observed at odd fillings $\nu=1,3$ in the electron~\cite{Sharpe19,Serlin20,Stepanov21} and hole sides~\cite{zhang24HoleSide}, and under some circumstances near $\nu=2$~\cite{Tseng22}, displaying QAH effect signatures.
+Experimentally, these states appear to emerge from a parent high-temperature state where the different flavors are filled sequentially as a function of carrier density, causing a periodic reset of the chemical potential known as cascade behavior, observed both in local tunneling~\cite{Wong20,Nuckolls20,Choi21,Choi21NP} and compressibility~\cite{Zondiner20,Rozen21}.
+Since the cascade behavior remains up to much higher temperatures (20-30 K)~\cite{Zondiner20,Rozen21,Choi21NP} than those where insulating states develop at integer fillings, the cascade itself does not necessarily signal symmetry breaking~\cite{Datta23,Calderon24}, while the QAH effect does.

-Photocurrent THz spectroscopy~\cite{Otteneder20,Hubmann22,Ma22} is a unique optical proble~\cite{Hesp21,Sunku21} to examine the symmetry and quantum geometry of TBG flat bands~\cite{Liu20Anomalous,Kaplan22,Zhang22Correlated,Chaudhary22,Arora21,Penaranda24,Postlewaite24}, and can offer a unique insight regarding the breaking of time reversal symmetry.
-Recent experiments have shown photocurrents are sensitive to the cascade behaviour \cite{Kumar24}, albeit with low temperature sign-changing features which are inconsistent with a naive periodic resetting of the chemical potential.
+Photocurrent THz spectroscopy~\cite{Otteneder20,Hubmann22,Ma22} is a unique optical probe~\cite{Hesp21,Sunku21} to examine the symmetry and quantum geometry of TBG flat bands~\cite{Liu20Anomalous,Kaplan22,Zhang22Correlated,Chaudhary22,Arora21,Penaranda24,Postlewaite24}, and can offer a unique insight regarding the breaking of time reversal symmetry complementary to standard transport probes.
+Recent experiments have shown photocurrents are sensitive to the cascade behaviour~\cite{Kumar25NM}, albeit with low temperature sign-changing features which are inconsistent with a naive periodic resetting of the chemical potential.
 This suggests that photocurrents are sensitive to the flavor polarization realized at each filling.